 Bayesian Instrumental Regression for Disparity Estimation (BIRDiE) is a class of Bayesian models for accurately estimating conditional distributions by race, using Bayesian Improved Surname Geocoding (BISG) probability estimates of individual race.
-This package implements BIRDiE as described in McCartan, Goldin, Ho and Imai (2022).
+This package implements BIRDiE as described in McCartan, Fisher, Goldin, Ho, and Imai (2024).
 It also implements standard BISG and an improved measurement-error BISG model as described in Imai, Olivella, and Rosenman (2022).

 Installation

-BIRDiE is not yet available on CRAN.
-You can install the latest version of the package with:
+You can install the latest version of the package from CRAN with:

 You can also install the development version with: